-For these reasons, PYBOSSA uses Vagrant to allow you to start hacking the system in a very simple way, and more importantly, without polluting your system with lots of libraries that you may or may not needed (everything is configured in the Virtual Machine, which is a very safe sand-box!).
+For these reasons, PYBOSSA uses Vagrant to allow you to start effortlessly hacking the system, and more importantly, without polluting your system with lots of libraries that you may or may not needed (everything is configured in the Virtual Machine, which is a very safe sand-box!).

-Additionally several cloud companies have integration with Vagrant, so deploying a PYBOSSA server is really simple using this method.
+Additionally, several cloud companies have integration with Vagrant, so deploying a PYBOSSA server is simple using this method.

-The virtual machine and server are configured with a very basic security set of rules (passwords, secrets, firewall, etc.).
+The virtual machine and server have a basic security set of rules (passwords, secrets, firewall, etc.).
 Therefore, if you are going to use this method to deploy a PYBOSSA production server it is your responsibility to secure the system properly.